-Texas law identifies some exceptions for structures lacking WPI-8s.
+Texas law identifies some exceptions for structures lacking a Certificate of Compliance.
 Properties with construction from 1988 to June 9, 2009 that are not certified may still be eligible and are subject to a 15% premium surcharge.
-Applicants who are non-renewed or cancelled by their private market insurer on or after June 9, 2009, and whose structure is missing a required WPI-8 for construction after that date, may be eligible with a premium based on 110% of the rate charged by the voluntary market for windstorm and hail coverage.
+Applicants who are non-renewed or cancelled by their private market insurer on or after June 9, 2009, and whose structure is missing a required Certificate of Compliance for construction after that date, may be eligible with a premium based on 110% of the rate charged by the voluntary market for windstorm and hail coverage.

+- TDI administers the Windstorm Inspection Program and issues all Certificates of Compliance (WPI-8 and WPI-8-E)

+- TWIA issued Certificates of Compliance for completed improvements (WPI-8-C) from January 1, 2017 to May 31, 2020

-- TDI administers the Windstorm Inspection Program for ongoing improvements (WPI-8) - All new structures, alterations, or repairs to existing structures must have Certificates of Compliance, with limited exceptions - See TDI's website for more resources: tdi.texas.gov/wind - TWIA issues Certificates of Compliance for completed improvements (WPI-8-C) - See TWIA's website for more information: TWIA.org/windstorm- certification-requirements
+- All new structures, alterations, or repairs to existing structures must have Certificates of Compliance, with limited exceptions

+- TDI resources:

+tdi.texas.gov/wind

+(800) 248-6032

+windstorm@tdi.texas.gov

+- TWIA resources:

+twia.org/windstorm-

+certification

+(800) 231-5360

+agentservices@twia.org